janko/rodauth-rails/README.md

 * Rodauth initializer at `config/initializers/rodauth.rb`
 * Sequel initializer at `config/initializers/sequel.rb` for ActiveRecord integration
 * Rodauth app at `lib/rodauth_app.rb`
+* Rodauth controller at `app/controllers/rodauth_controller.rb`
+* Account model at `app/models/account.rb`

+### Migration

 The migration file creates tables required by Rodauth.
-You're encouraged to review the migration, and modify it so that you only create tables for features you intend to use.
+You're encouraged to review the migration, and modify it to only create tables for features you intend to use.

 ```rb
 # db/migrate/*_create_rodauth.rb